Cricket-Buttler retained by IPL franchise; Williamson and Finch released

 Punjab also retained England batter Jonny Bairstow, who missed the T20 World Cup with a freak golf injury.

-Sunrisers Hyderabad have released Williamson, while Kolkata severed ties with Australia 20-overs captain Finch.
+Sunrisers Hyderabad have released Williamson, who captained the side in 2022, while Kolkata severed ties with Australia 20-overs captain Finch.

+After leading New Zealand to the semi-finals of the T20 World Cup, Williamson said his release would not mean he would focus any less on the format.

+"There's always a lot of options and a lot of cricket but for me I love playing all formats," he told reporters on Thursday.

 Kolkata's three foreign recruits - Australia test captain Pat Cummins and the English duo of opener Alex Hales and wicketkeeper-batter Sam Billings - have opted out of next year's IPL, citing national commitments.